 Well, dear I am happy to share my thoughts on your teaching.
 You are a wonderful teacher!!
 I feel blessed to have found you for this practice.

-Kundalini yoga and meditation are incredibly effective tools for your physical mental/emotional & spiritual evolution!
+Kundalini yoga and meditation are incredibly effective tools for your physical, emotional & spiritual evolution!

-Kundalini is taught in 'kriya' form, a set of exercises utilizing specific movements, breath, mantra, posture and focus that are designed to bring about a specific transformation of body/mind/spirit.
-It improves enrgy and syncronicity in the body's systems and effectively trains the mind to work FOR your happiness & full potential.
+Kundalini is taught in 'kriya' form - a set of exercises utilizing specific movements, breath, mantra, posture and focus that are designed to bring about a specific transformation of body/mind/spirit.
+It improves energy and syncronicity in the body's systems and effectively trains the mind to work FOR your happiness & full potential.